josephchigiz/alx_capstone_project/README.md

 - The design is very friendly, displaying a lot of character using colors, shapes and interesting design choices.

 ## Technologies Used⛏️
-- I have used some of the technologies I have learnt over the course of this program cumulatively to make this portfolio come alive.
+- I have used some of the technologies I learnt over the course of this program cumulatively to make this portfolio come alive.
 - These include:
     - HTML
     - CSS